paoloposso/crosstownbus/readme.md

 bus, err := crosstownbus.CreateRedisBus(reflect.TypeOf(UserCreated{}), "localhost:6379", "")
 ```

-After that, the bus (sample name) to do perform the operations your deserve in your project, like publishing messages / events and / or subscribe.
+After that, use the `bus` object (sample name) to do perform the operations your deserve in your project, like publishing messages / events and / or subscribe.

 ### Subscribe